Eye & Vision Exams

 Eye Exam Image

-Dr. Wanda Vaughn has been specifically trained to use the following tests, for children and adults to evaluate several important areas of vision that often go unchecked during standard "20/20" visual acuity tests.
-Our comprehensive vision exams evaluate the following:
+The AVDC doctors have been specially trained to evaluate several important areas of vision that often go unchecked during standard "20/20" visual acuity tests.
+Our comprehensive vision exams include the following:

 Acuity at Near and at a Distance